 \textbf{Quantitative Evaluation.} Tab.~\ref{tab:result} presents the quantitative results of our method in comparison with other approaches.
 The results indicate a significant improvement in reconstruction quality over current state-of-the-art models.
 Additionally, due to the application of an energy function that guides the optimization of hand-object contact, our method outperforms other algorithms by a substantial margin in terms of the Solid Intersection Volume (SIV) metric.
-Fig.~\ref{fig:res} further illustrates the superiority of our method in addressing hand-object penetration issues, highlighting its effectiveness in ensuring accurate and realistic hand-object interactions.
-To further demonstrate the superiority of our algorithm, we provide additional results in the supplementary material.
-Moreover, we randomly downloaded images from Google and fine-tuned the diffusion model to test the robustness of our method.
-The results clearly show that our method remains effective in handling this scenario.

 \textbf{Cross-Dataset Transfer.} To evaluate cross-dataset generalization, we fine-tune FGG on one dataset and evaluate the generated 3D HOI results on another.
 FGR is kept fixed, and its hyperparameters are not tuned on the target dataset.
 Since single-view HOI reconstruction has inherent global scale and translation ambiguity, we align each prediction to the ground-truth bounding-box center and diagonal before computing F5, F10, and CD.
 This protocol focuses the evaluation on relative hand-object geometry and interaction quality rather than global coordinate offsets.
 As reported in Table~\ref{tab:cross_dataset}, FunHOI maintains reasonable transfer performance in both directions.
 The HO3D target setting is more challenging, likely due to its smaller object diversity and more constrained interaction distribution.
 These results indicate that the proposed FGG--FGR pipeline is not restricted to a single dataset-specific distribution.

 \textbf{Additional Experiments.} To further validate the effectiveness of our method, we integrate the generated 3D HOI into the dexterous manipulation simulation using the HOP\cite{hop}.
 As shown in Fig.~\ref{fig:dm}, the 3D models produced by our approach successfully perform dexterous manipulations.
 The corresponding demonstration videos are included in the supplementary material.